NETWAYS/fundamentals4puppet-training/sections/forge/01_basics.md

 http://forge.puppet.com

 * Community platform for modules
- * 4000+ Modules by many different authors
+ * Thousands of modules by many different authors
  * Searchable
  * Supported, Partner supported and Approved Modules
  * Number of Downloads and Scoring system